-A philosophical theme is clearly evident in most of the essay topics in Section A as well as Section B. This was the case in 2020 as well.
-However, this year it became much more prominent.
+A philosophical theme is clearly evident in most of the essay topics in Section A as well as Section B. This was the case in 2020 and 2021 as well.
 It is a clue about what UPSC expects from the essay paper.

 Thinkers, Philosophers, and their Quotes